-This module covers each respondent's general education history from school entry until the date of (anticipated) completion, including
+This module covers each respondent's general education history from school entry until the date of completion, or in case of enduring episodes, date of interview.
+This includes

 - episodes of elementary schooling, - completed episodes of secondary schooling that led to a school leaving certificate, and - incomplete episodes of schooling that would have led to a school leaving certificate if they had been completed.